bitsnaps/PuterAPI-sdk/README.md

 # PuterAI-Python SDK

-**Note**: This is a quick for on [mowhn/PuterAi-python_SDK]'s work, I just made it easier and clean it bit and using FastAPI instead of Flask.
+**Note**: This is a quick fork on [mowhn](https://github.com/mowhn/PuterAi-python_SDK)'s work, I just made it easier and clean it bit and using FastAPI instead of Flask.

 PuterAI Python SDK provides a simple way to interact with the Puter AI API for chatbot interactions and text-to-speech (TTS) generation.
 This SDK allows you to integrate chatbot and TTS functionalities into your own applications.